OMERNAJ-hub/Vortex-Fiber-Engine/docs/guide/templates.md

 </Tabs>

 :::caution
-If the Fiber config option `PassLocalsToViews` is enabled, then all locals set using `ctx.Locals(key, value)` will be passed to the template.
+If the Vortex config option `PassLocalsToViews` is enabled, then all locals set using `ctx.Locals(key, value)` will be passed to the template.
 It is important to avoid clashing keys when using this setting.
 :::

 ## Advanced Templating

 ### Custom Functions

-Fiber supports adding custom functions to templates.
+Vortex supports adding custom functions to templates.

 #### AddFunc